In order to bring you the best organic produce, some ingredients may differ from those depicted.

 While the quinoa cooks and cools, prepare the chicken and the remaining ingredients.

-- Pat the chicken dry with a paper towel; season with salt, if desired, and pepper.
+- Pat the chicken dry with a paper towel; season both sides with the smoky sumac spice blend and salt.

 While the chicken cooks, prepare the tabbouleh.